alfeugds/jiraworklogtool/README.md

 * Add, edit and delete worklogs directly from the Chrome Extension;
 * Keep track of how many hours you already spent in the tasks;
 * Supports SAML and Basic Authentication with Jira app token.
+* Also allows to sync events from Outlook Calendar to worklog list for easy logging.

 ## Getting Started
 Before using it, you need to do two things: